-Every May, thousands of tourists descend upon the 8,139-resident town of Breaux Bridge, Louisiana, aka the “Crawfish Capital of the World” and birthplace of crawfish étouffée, for the annual Breaux Bridge Crawfish Festival.
+At the start of every May, thousands of tourists descend upon the 8,139-resident town of Breaux Bridge, Louisiana, aka the “Crawfish Capital of the World” and birthplace of crawfish étouffée, for the annual Breaux Bridge Crawfish Festival.
 But this tiny Southern charmer in St. Martin Parish, two hours west of New Orleans, offers good eating all year long.
-Hit up Poche’s for étouffée and pork backbone stew, Acadian Jerky Co. for boudin sausage and smoked spare rib po’boys, and Cajun Claws for down-home seafood boils.
+Hit up Poche’s for étouffée and pork backbone stew, Acadiana Jerky Co. for boudin sausage and smoked spare rib po’boys, and Cajun Claws for down-home seafood boils.

 Beyond grub, Breaux Bridge is close to the cypress-rich canoe country of Atchafalaya National Wildlife Refuge, or you can go birding and ’gator-spotting at the swampland preserve at Lake Martin.
 There’s skeet shooting aplenty and jambalaya cookouts, along with quirky bric-a-brac shops like Lagniappe Antiques.
 Plus, don’t miss the 63-year-old dance hall La Poussiere, where you can two-step across a thundering hardwood floor to live Cajun and zydeco music.